-The Actuary's figures already include an allowance for McCloud that is substantially in line with the above.
-There are some minor areas where the Actuary's approach differs (principally in respect of members who left service after 1 April 2014), but other than in exceptional circumstances we would expect the impact of these minor proposed changes to be nil.
+The Actuary's figures already include an allowance for McCloud that is substantially in line with the remedy.
+There are some minor areas where the Actuary's approach differs (principally in respect of members who left service after 1 April 2014), but other than in exceptional circumstances the Actuary would not expect the impact of these minor proposed changes to be significant.
+Even where there would be minimal impact an accurate assessment would be extremely difficult (if not impossible) due to the lack of availability of data.
+Therefore, the view is that no further adjustments are required in relation to McCloud.